 To finish off our day, we’ll go on a Chiva (party bus) to take a tour of the main city, get to know the main church and travel to “The Cross” where you can enjoy a native hot cinnamon drink and try all types of typical food while you watch the city lights shine at nightfall.

 After getting rested, lunch will be served with now the typical food from the Amazon side of Ecuador.
 Following our meal, we’ll depart on our way to the Amazon basin.
-Passing by Puyo, Rio Verde, and the Rio Negro, towns that are famous by the rivers that cross them.
+Passing by Puyo, Rio Verde, and the Rio Negro, towns that are famous for the rivers that cross them.

 As soon as we approach Tena, we’ll detour at Misahualli Port.
 This little town located at the end of the road and is famous for its white sands near the river where Cappuccino monkeys commonly interact with people.
 They are known for taking a thing or two out of your hands, be careful with that you are holding!